 A BRIEF HISTORY OF ST. PATRICK’S PARISH

-The early history of this part of western Canada is very closely tied to the story of the Church’s missions among the Indians.
-Early priests spent lifetimes – sometimes risking untimely ends – ministering to the needs of the native peoples of the plains and eastern mountain regions.
+The early history of this part of western Canada is very closely tied to the story of the Church’s missions among the indigenous people now known collectively as First Nations.
+Early priests spent lifetimes – sometimes risking untimely ends – ministering to the needs of the aboriginal peoples of the plains and eastern mountain regions.
 The manner in which they conducted themselves meant that many of them carved colourful and exciting niches in Canadian history.

 In fact, it was a Catholic missionary who was the first to camp and build on the site of what is now Calgary.
 Popular belief has the Northwest Mounted Police, (forerunners of today’s Royal Canadian Mounted Police), establishing the first camp at the confluence of the Bow and Elbow Rivers (approximately across from the Calgary Zoo on St. George’s Island.).
 But when the Mounties crested the rise overlooking the valley they saw a solitary tent on the spot where they later built the fort that became Calgary.

 In the tent was Father Leon Doucet who, with an aboriginal helper, was raising a small wooden hut to serve as a place of worship for the indigenous people in the area.
 He had been there since early in that summer of 1875, tending an unofficial parish that stretched from plains to foothills – and including a good deal of the country now within St. Patrick’s parish.